 Content Relevance: Matches the user's query intent.

-High-Quality Content: Google prioritizes content that is informative, accurate, and engaging, fulfilling user search intent.
+High-Quality Content: Informative, accurate, and engaging content that fulfills user search intent.

 Authority: Measured through backlinks and trust signals.